nettica-com/nettica-admin/README.md

 ## Features

- * Self-hosted and web based management of wireguard networks
+ * Self-hosted and web-based management of WireGuard networks
- * Net define the configuration of the hosts in the network
+ * Networks define the configuration of the hosts in the network
  * Invite people to network with email
  * Authenticate them with OAuth2
  * Generation of configuration files on demand